 Academic Success Advisement

-Students can find the name and email address of their assigned academic success advisor (and other advisors) in MyCentral (Student tab, Records and Registration, in the Student Profile block).
+Students can find the name and email address of their assigned academic success advisor, and other members of their success team such as Financial Aid Counselors in MyCentral (Student tab, Records and Registration, in the Student Profile block).
 International students are also assigned an international advisor from the Graduate and International Student Services office.
 As students successfully transition into their senior year, they will be assigned a faculty mentor in their major.

 Success Advising Center

 Elliott Student Union 128

 The Office of Accessibility Services (OAS) provides students and visitors with disabilities with the services necessary to achieve equal opportunities while at UCM.
 At the student’s request, OAS will work with faculty, Housing, Facilities and other campus programs to provide opportunities for persons with disabilities.
 Examples of the disabilities included are learning disabilities, attention deficit disorder, orthopedic and mobility issues, mental health, vision, hearing and health issues such as migraines, seizures, HIV, IBS, and diabetes.

 Students seeking accommodations will need to provide OAS with recent professional documentation of the disability.
 The documentation will need to be on a professional letterhead and should provide the diagnosis, the nature of the impairment, if it is permanent or long term, and how it affects the student.
 Accommodations depend upon the disability and documentation, and may include testing services, text in alternative format, sign language interpreters, or other services.
 Each semester students must contact OAS if they want to utilize accommodations and have instructors notified of accommodations for the new semester.
 For more information see the OAS Web site or contact OAS.

 Max B. Swisher Skyhaven Airport; 660-543-4921